Rona Barrett, Founder & CEO

 Her career began at the age of thirteen when she conceived and organized the first international fan club.
 Her pioneering efforts helped launch the careers of Eddie Fisher and Steve Lawrence.
 From the time she became an entertainment columnist for the Bell-McClure newspaper syndicate as the youngest columnist to ever report on Hollywood in 1957 and through her role in inaugurating “Good Morning America,”Barrett has blazed the trail for innovative entertainment reporting and for women in the media industry.

-In 1966, after 7½ years of trying to bring her entertainment reports to TV, Los Angeles television station KABC-TV, gave her the big break.
-Her reports then went to their 5 owned & operated stations, syndicated around the world and then back to the ABC network with the inauguration of “Good Morning America” in 1975.
+In 1966, after 7 ½ years of trying to bring her entertainment reports to television, Los Angeles station KABC-TV, gave her the big break.
+Her reports went to their five owned and operated stations, syndicated around the world and then back to the ABC network with the inauguration of “Good Morning America” in 1975.

-Barrett developed the first in-depth personal TV specials about film, television, music, sports and political celebrities paving the way for Barbara Walters and many others.
-She also published six top-rated magazines on the entertainment industry including “Rona Barrett’s Hollywood” paving the way for Martha Stewart and Oprah Winfrey.
+Barrett developed the first in-depth personal TV specials about film, television, music, sports and political celebrities.
+She was the innovator of this media genre,which others followed.
+She also published six top-rated magazines on the entertainment industry including “Rona Barrett’s Hollywood,”paving the way for Martha Stewart and Oprah Winfrey enterprises.

 Her autobiography, Miss Rona, was published in 1974.

 Since 2000, in honor of her father, Barrett has used her entrepreneurial acumen to address a challenge close to her heart and an issue that affects us all: providing affordable and dignified housing and care for the fastest growing population on the planet–seniors over 65 years old.
 The prototypical Golden Inn & Village, which began construction in 2015, is her answer to this new reality.September 2016 welcome mats will be placed for residents of Phase I –Independent Living.